Minxiao (Nathan) Ma

 The potential of oomycetes in the biocontrol of crop rhizosphere diseases

-My research will be focused on studying the biocontrol potential of several oomycetes on the rhizosphere diseases of a selected range of crops, determining the most decisive mechanism used by the oomycetes in controlling the diseases, and attempt to distract any chemical materials synthesized by the oomycetes helpful in controlling plant rhizosphere diseases.
+Nathan’s research is focused on studying the biocontrol potential of several oomycetes on the rhizosphere diseases of a selected range of crops.
+He is looking to determine the most decisive mechanism used by the oomycetes in controlling the diseases.
+Additionally, he will attempt to extract any chemical materials synthesized by the oomycetes helpful in controlling plant rhizosphere diseases.

 Organisation: